darkloyd255/Collection-of-my-School-Bookmarklets/README.md

 <details>
 <summary><h1>Notices for Tab Renamer</h1></summary>
 1. Refreshing or closing the page WILL deactivate the program, you will need to reactivate it<br>
-2. this will not change the image
+2. this will not change the image<br>
 3. securly will see it as what you named it
 </details>